ItsOyondi/EmoReader/README.md

 # [6,] .
 1 . .
 1 .
 1 1 .
 3
 ```

-#loading the csv file and passing to dataframe
+### Loading the csv file and passing it to a dataframe

+The below function reads the csv file and it is then passed to a dataframe afte renaming the columns.
 ```
 library(readr)
 data <- read.csv('Flipkart_Customer_Review.csv')
 data <- data.frame(star_rating = data$rating, review = data$review)
 ```

+Our read_inbuilt_Data function then pre-process the dataframe which is passed to the data.

 ```
 df_flip <- read_inbuilt_data(data)